-At the start of your third year, you must choose between the Science and Management Major or the Global Perspectives Major.
-The Science and Management degree requirements are outlined below while the Global Perspectives degree requirements are outlined on the following page.
+During the summer before your third year, you must choose between the Science and Management Major or the Global Perspectives Major.

+The Science and Management degree requirements are outlined on page 3 while the Global Perspectives degree requirements are outlined on page 4.